silvae86/silvae86.github.io/_posts/2022-03-10-my-history-with-mac-computers.md

 ## 2008 - The first Macbook Pro

-In 2009 my parents got me my first Mac laptop at a great discount, when the Unibody ones started coming in.
+In 2009 my parents gifted me my first Mac laptop at a great discount, when the Unibody ones started coming in.
 It was an [Early 2008 MacBook Pro A1260](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-2-duo-2.4-15-early-2008-penryn-specs.html) model that came with 10.5 Leopard, and I absolutely loved it.
 By this time, Windows XP was the most widely used OS.
 A glowing Apple logo on the back of a computer lid was a rare sight in Portuguese university classrooms---at least outside of a Fine Arts class, where Macs where greatly praised for their tight integration with the Adobe creative suite.
 The screen on that MacBook Pro was colourful, vibrant and high-resolution (1400x900), resulting in a better viewing experience than on my previous Windows computer, which capped out at 1280x720.

 By that time, most students like myself were using Windows XP as their main OS (after all, we were students and needed to play games) and Linux was the OS of choice for those subjects where UNIX was required.
 On PCs of the time it was common to have to dim the screen to the minimum and cut down CPU clock using [RMClock](https://cpu.rightmark.org/products/rmclock.shtml) if you wanted it to last throughout a 2 hour class.